 Image from Pickupimage

 Pickupimage is a free image website with CC0 licenses.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
-They also offer an online editing system that can crop, add filters, frames, or background to your photos.
+They also offer an online editing system that can crop, and add filters, frames, or background to your photos.

 Image from PxHere

 PxHere offers lots of free photos, all are Creative Commons Zero.
-Better, they provide you multiple common dimensions to download.
+Better, they provide you with multiple common dimensions to download.
 How convenient!